 They also concluded that these findings could potentially lead to new therapies for preventing and treating oral thrush.

 The American Dental Association has public resources on diseases affecting the oral cavity.
-For information on how medications may cause oral thrush, for instance, visit www.ada.org/6512.aspx?currentTab=1.
+Click here for information on how medications may cause oral thrush. www.ada.org/6512.aspx?currentTab=1.

 Also, an article in the Journal of the American Dental Association (jada.ada.org) published July 2010 has advice for the dental patient with diabetes on how to decrease the risk of an oral thrush infection.© American Dental Association.
 All rights reserved.
 Reproduction or republication is strictly prohibited without the prior written permission from the American Dental Association.